-This comment was enough to really piss me off so I turned to him and gave him a look that made him instantly raise his hands in defense.
+This comment was enough to really piss me off, so I turned to him and gave him a look that made him instantly raise his hands in defense.
 “Sorry, you know best.”
-He chuckled as I turned back to my shot.
+He chuckled as I turned back to the scope of the gun.

 Dustin nodded to me as I turned back around and began to pack up the rifle into its case.
 “You did good Alex, especially for your first time with this gun.
-A few more weeks with it and you’ll be better than any military trained idiot.”
+A few more weeks with it and you’ll probably be the best shot in the world with it.”
 He smiled, obviously proud of me.

-When we got back to The Big House I kicked the door in since Dustin and I both had our hands full of weapon cases.
-The entrance way was empty, but the piles of shoes that was usually scattered across it told me that everyone else was already home.
+When we got back to The Big House, I kicked the door open since Dustin and I both had our hands full of weapon cases.
+The entrance way was empty, but the piles of shoes scattered across it told me that everyone else was already home.
 Dustin and I walked down the hallway to the kitchen where I could smell my dad’s chili cooking on the stove.

 “We’re home!”
 I announced upon walking through the archway and into the kitchen.

 Suddenly everyone was on their feet.
-The twenty of so people who had been sitting by the fireplace in our kitchen stood and clustered around Dustin and I, taking cases out of our hands and asking us all sorts of questions.
+The twenty or so people who had been sitting by the fireplace in our kitchen stood and clustered around Dustin and I. Taking cases out of our hands and asking us all sorts of questions.

 Tonight it seemed Dustin and I were the last home, since we were greeted eagerly by most of the older members of the family, the younger ones less prevalent as most of them were probably in bed already.

 “I hope you’re hungry sweetie because your father made your favorite, chili.”
-My Aunt Lilliana, Dustin’s mom smiled as she took the last case from my hands and walked down the hallway to my left where the staircase to the basement was.
+My Aunt Lilliana, Dustin’s mom, smiled.
+Then she took the last case from my hands and walked down the hallway to my left where the staircase to the basement was.

 “Of course she is!
 It’s not like she’s got her mother’s appetite!”
 My father joked as he set two bowls of chili down on the counter.
-Everyone laughed at his joke but I just sighed as Dustin and I sat down to eat at the counter since all of the adults had taken the chairs from the dinner table to sit in front of the fireplace with their tea and coffee.
+Everyone laughed at his joke but I just sighed as Dustin and I sat down to eat at the counter.
+All of the adults had taken the chairs from the dinner table to sit in front of the empty fireplace with their tea and coffee.

 It was dark in the hallway and dark in my bedroom.
 I sighed, feeling too lazy to turn on the light I flicked my wrist and a flame snapped into my hand, from there it was just a few more flicks until the candles I had in my room came to life and danced with fire.

 Kicking my door closed as I walked inside, I stepped over the pile of books next to my bed and to my dresser, tossing my skin-tight black suit into the hamper and pulling out shorts and a t-shirt.
 I was planning on brushing my teeth of course, but the chili hit me really hard and I wasn’t particularly interested in standing anymore.
 So, I decided that before I spent any more energy getting ready for bed I needed to lie down.
 On your back Alex, you don’t want to explode like a chili stuffed balloon.
 I smiled before allowing myself to fall onto my bed.
 Of course, just as I got comfortable, I heard a knock at the door.
-I mumbled something that sounded vaguely like come in into my thick comforter and I heard someone open the door.
+I mumbled something that sounded vaguely like come in into the pillow I’d thrown over my head.
+Then I heard someone open the door.

 “You did really well today Alex.”
 Dustin said as he stood in the doorway.

-I chuckled and turned my face to the side so he could actually understand what I was saying.
+I chuckled and pulled the pillow off my face so he could actually understand what I was saying.
 “Well, when you mom is a warrior of the lord and your dad is a professional monster hunter, you usually end up with some weaponry skills.
 You know, mixed in with the glowing eyes and all the other random crap.”

 Dustin chuckled uncomfortably.
 “No Alex, you did a really good job.”
 He rubbed the back of his neck as he leaned against my doorframe.
 “It’s not always about your parents you know.
-Sometimes you are just doing things well.”
+Sometimes you are the one who succeeds.”